graphcore/poptorch/docs/user_guide/example.rst

 MNIST example
 _____________

-The example in :numref:`mnist-example-code` shows how a MNIST model can be run on the IPU.
+The example in :numref:`mnist-example-code` shows how an MNIST model can be run on the IPU.
 The highlighted lines show the PopTorch-specific code required to run the example on multiple IPUs.

 You can download the full source code from GitHub: :github-poptorch:`mnist.py <examples/mnist.py>`.